-Applicant, a 36-year-old security assistant, had a history of drug abuse and theft from a previous employer.
-The drug involvement was mitigated--it was not recent and she renounced the use of drugs in the future.
-However, Applicant did not sufficiently mitigate the thefts from her employer and did not establish that it is in the national interest to grant her a clearance.
+Applicant, a 36-year-old security assistant, had a history of drug abuse that was mitigated by time and her renunciation of the use of drugs in the future.
+However, she failed to mitigate the personal conduct security concerns raised by her transferring customer incentives to friends who had not earned them.
 Clearance is denied.